Advertisement

 Sold in bright colours, disposable vapes come in sweet and fruity flavours like pink lemonade, gummy bear and watermelon.

-Vapes used by children were found to have high levels of lead, nickel and chromium, BBC News unearthed last year.
 E-cigarettes confiscated from pupils at Baxter College in Kidderminster were tested in a lab, revealing shocking results.

 Those using them could be inhaling more than twice the daily safe amount of lead and nine times the safe amount of nickel, while some vapes also contain harmful chemicals similar to those found in cigarette smoke.

-The Inter Scientific laboratory in Liverpool analysed 18 vapes to find most were illegal and hadn't gone through safety testing before being sold, prompting concern about how widespread the issue is.
+The Inter Scientific laboratory in Liverpool analysed 18 vapes to find that most were illegal and hadn't gone through safety testing before being sold, prompting concern about how widespread the issue is.

 Man vaping.
 (Getty Images)